dhruv13x/create-dump/README.md

   * **Flexible Archiving**
     Automatically archive old dumps into **ZIP, tar.gz, or tar.bz2** formats.
 Includes integrity validation and retention policies (e.g., "keep last N").

+  * **Project Rollback & Restore**
+    Includes a `rollback` command to rehydrate a full project structure from a `.md` dump file, with SHA256 integrity verification.

   * **Git-Native Collection**
     Use `git ls-files` for fast, accurate file discovery (`--git-ls-files`) or dump only changed files (`--diff-since <ref>`).